In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 To Summarize

-SPF performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.
+SPF: performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.

-DMARC acts as a shield on top of SPF and DKIM.
-DMARC ensures that emails that fail the SPF and/or DKIM tests do not get through.
+DMARC: ensures that emails that fail the SPF and/or DKIM tests do not get through.
 If the email is unable to pass DMARC with SPF, DKIM can help pass DMARC for the P2 sender domain.
 Therefore, it is really important to have DKIM enabled for all your sending servers before setting DMARC to reject.

 Reference